 test/ruby/test_proc.rb: Test for above

-#2 Updated by Marc-Andre Lafortune about 3 years ago
+#2 Updated by Marc-Andre Lafortune over 3 years ago

 Koichi Sasada wrote: